stacks-network/stacks-core/docs/event-dispatcher.md

 Delivers data for a newly processed Stacks block, including transactions and associated events.
 If transactions originated from microblocks, relevant microblock details are included.
 *   **Triggered by keys**: `*`, `"stx"`, specific smart contract or asset identifiers.
 *   **Payload Summary**: Contains block details, an array of transactions, and an array of filtered events based on subscription.
+Successful contract publish transactions include a non-null `contract_interface` in their corresponding transaction entry.
 *   **Note**: If the `raw_tx` field for a transaction is `"0x00"`, it indicates a burnchain operation (see "Burnchain Operations" below).

 The section below has example json encodings for each of the burnchain operations.